 They don’t know when they pull that rope, what’s the effect or what’s that going to do?

-It’s very difficult if you’re in a racing environment or you’re trying to do it quickly, and the gust is very short, to do all these controls.
+It’s very difficult if you’re in a racing environment and the gust is very short, to do all these controls.

 If you don’t know what it’s going to do, that’s quite a limitation.

 Typically when you buy a new dishwasher, or you’re buying something, you don’t read the manual.
 I don’t read the manual at all.